 PND and Me has grown since then.
 You can link in with other mothers, fathers and health care professionals via the her Twitter account each week.
 The #PNDHour tweet chat takes place every Wednesday between 8-9pm.

-Rosey has also been nationally recognised for her contribution to perinatal mental health.
-She won a 2016 Mind Media award for her Blog.
+In 2016, Rosey won a Mind Media award for her Blog.